In the Rehabilitation, Reintegration & Recovery space

-This part of the alcohol treatment comprises counseling sessions and attending self-help groups.
+This part of the alcohol treatment comprises counselling sessions and attending self-help groups.
 Attending ‘Alcoholics Anonymous groups can help patients understand the psychological factors that lead to alcohol addiction.
-Other counselling techniques involve couples therapy and family counseling activities.
+Other counselling techniques involve couples therapy and family techniques involve activities.
 Mental support from the health care provider and family of the patient can help them recover faster.

 There are several misconceptions about alcoholism that might lead to the development of serious conditions later.
 Let us discuss some of them in detail.

 Myth – It is okay to get drunk once in a while

 Fact – Binge drinking is one of the most serious risk factors that can lead to long term complications like liver and heart diseases.
 It also increases the risk of cancer.
 If individuals have four or more drinks (women) and five or more drinks (men) then there is a high chance of this habit developing into a risk factor for alcohol addiction.

 Myth – Moderate drinking is safe and does not carry any risks